microsoftgraph/microsoft-graph-docs-contrib/misc/terms-of-use.md

 #### 8.	**Confidentiality**

-You may be given access to certain non-public information, software, and specifications relating to the Graph API (“**Confidential Information**”), which is confidential and proprietary to Microsoft.
+You may be given access to certain non-public information, software, and specifications relating to the Graph API (“<b>Confidential Information</b>”), which is confidential and proprietary to Microsoft.
 You may use Confidential Information only as necessary in exercising your rights granted under these API Terms.
 You may not disclose any Confidential Information to any third party without Microsoft’s prior written consent.
 You agree that you will protect any Confidential Information from unauthorized use, access, or disclosure in the same manner that you would use to protect your own confidential and proprietary information.

 #### 9.	**Disclaimer of Warranties, Limitation of Liability and Indemnity**